enjeeneer/CUBES/.github/ISSUE_TEMPLATE/bug-report.md

 - [ ] I checked to make sure that this issue has not already been filed
 - [ ] I'm reporting the issue to the correct repository (for multi-repository projects)

-# Expected Behaviour
+## Bug Description

-Please describe the behaviour you are expecting
+Please describe the bug.

-# Current Behaviour

-What is the current behaviour?

-# Failure Logs (for bugs)
+## Failure Logs

-Please help provide information about the failure if this is a bug.
-If it is not a bug, please remove the rest of this template.
+Please provide the error messages.

 ## Steps to Reproduce

-Please provide detailed steps for reproducing the issue.
+Please provide detailed steps for reproducing the issue, if not clear from the above.

 1. ...
 2. ...
 etc.

-## Context
+## Setup

 Please provide any relevant information about your setup.
-This is important in case the issue is not reproducible except for under certain conditions.
+This is important in case the issue is only reproducible under certain conditions.

-* Firmware Version:
+* Python Version:
 * Operating System:
-* SDK version:
-* Toolchain version:

-## Failure Logs

-Please include any relevant log snippets or files here.